soulspace-org/overarch/doc/design.md

 Q: How can icons/sprites be implemented in a generic way, so they are not bound to a specific diagram tool?

+A: The handling of icons is very tool specific an not easily implemented in a generic way.
-A: Icons should not be specified explicitly in the model or the view, the technologies should be specified.
-If a diagram tool supports icons, the should be rendered automatically, if an icon for the technology exists and rendering of icons is enabled in the view spec.
+   As such icons should not be specified explicitly in the model or the view, the technologies should be specified.
+If a diagram tool supports icons, they should be rendered automatically based on the technology, if an icon for the technology exists and the rendering of icons is enabled in the view spec.

 Q: Which are the levels/granularities of the export?